joonheeu/file-content-extractor/README.md

 ## Features

 - Recursively traverses directories and extracts the content of text files.
-- Allows you to ignore specific files, directories, or patterns using a `.ignorelist` file.
+- Allows you to ignore specific files, directories, or patterns using a `.conf` file.
 - Outputs file paths as either relative or absolute paths.
 - Supports filtering files by extension, size, and modification date.
 - Allows splitting output into multiple files based on size.